-Products such as tomatoes, zucchini, corn are traditionally used for cooking in the Southern regions of the United States.
-There are also special cooking methods, such as deep pit barbecuing.
+Tomatoes, zucchini, and corn are some of the products traditionally used for cooking in the Southern regions of the United States.
+Southern cuisine also includes unique cooking methods, such as deep pit barbecuing.
 Many of the local recipes originated with Southeast Indian tribes such as the Choctaw, Caddo, and Seminole.
-Most products derived from flour, sugar, milk and eggs have European roots.
+Most products derived from flour, sugar, milk, and eggs have European roots.

-Southern food can be divided into several categories: “Creole food”, which has a French flavor, “Caju cuisine”, which has become a reflection of the traditions of Canadian immigrants, “soul food”, which has a strong influence of African culinary traditions, which often uses rice, vegetables and peanuts.
+Southern food can be divided into several categories: “Creole food”, which has a French flavor, “Cajun cuisine,” which has become a reflection of the traditions of Canadian immigrants, and “soul food”, which has a strong influence of African culinary traditions, often using rice, vegetables, and peanuts.
 Appalachians eat mostly canned meats and vegetables.
 Native Americans brought corn to Southern cuisine.

-- in 1860, after emancipation from slavery, the southern diet becomes more varied;
+- In 1860, after emancipation from slavery, the southern diet became more varied.

-You can celebrate this day by gathering friends or relatives and organizing cooking according to old recipes, you can experiment and try to add something new.
-If you don’t feel like cooking, you can stroll to the nearest Southern-themed restaurant and order classics like pie or fried chicken.
-But it is best to have a barbecue, because this is an integral part of the southern culinary heritage.
-Grill meat with vegetables, served with your favorite sauce.
+You can celebrate this day by gathering friends or relatives and cooking traditional recipes.
+You can also experiment and try to add something new.
+If you don’t feel like cooking, you can head to the nearest Southern-themed restaurant and order classics like pie or fried chicken.
+However, it is best to have a barbecue, as this is an integral part of the southern culinary heritage.
+Grill meat with vegetables and serve with your favorite sauce.

 Southern Food Heritage Day is devoted to celebrating cheerfulness and fun.
 It happens annually on October the 11th each year.